 Marriages abroad are subject to the residency requirements of the country in which the marriage is to be performed.
 There is almost always a lengthy waiting period which is something to keep in mind before booking any travel plans.

 Most countries require that a valid U.S. passport be presented; birth certificates, divorce decrees, and death certificates are also frequently required.
 Some countries require that any documents presented to the marriage registrar first be authenticated in the United States by a consular official of that country.
 This process can be time-consuming and expensive.

 The age of majority for marriage varies from one country to another.
 Persons under the age of 18 must, as a general rule, present a written statement of consent executed by their parents before a notary public.
 Some countries require the parental consent statement to be authenticated by a consular official of that foreign country in the United States.

 All civil law countries require proof of legal capacity to enter into a marriage contract in the form of certification by competent authority that no impediment exists to the marriage.
 No such document exists in the United States.
 Unless the foreign authorities will allow such a statement to be executed before one of their consular officials in the United States, it will be necessary for the parties to a prospective marriage abroad to execute an affidavit at the American embassy or consulate in the country in which the marriage will occur stating that they are free to marry.

 This is called an affidavit of eligibility to marry and there's a fee for the American consular officer's certification of the affidavit.
 Some countries also require witnesses who will execute affidavits indicating that the parties are free to marry.

-Many countries, like the United States, require blood tests.
+Many countries, unlike the United States, require blood tests.
 Some countries also require that documents presented to the marriage registrar be translated into the native language of that country.